-Why not save the best for last and end your 2-week Malaysia itinerary by relaxing on the beach?
+Why not save the best for last and end your 2 weeks in Malaysia vacation by relaxing on the beach?
 Lying on the white sand beaches of Pantai Cenang while sipping on a cocktail is totally acceptable in Langkawi!

 Related post: How to visit the Seven Wells Waterfall in Langkawi?

-Take the cable car to the Langkawi Skybridge, the world’s tallest suspension bridge floating at 660 meters above sea level.
-You may even spot some of the Thai islands on a clear day!
+Next, take the cable car to the Langkawi Skybridge, the world’s tallest suspension bridge floating at 660 meters above sea level.
+You might even spot some of the Thai islands on a clear day!
 I highly recommend booking in advance to avoid long waiting lines.

 If you want to taste the best food in Langkawi, just follow the locals to the night markets which happen every day in different parts of the island.